Professor of English

-ENGL 560: Visual Culture from the Victorians to the Moderns (Spring 2015) (blog)
+ENGL 560: Visual Culture from the Victorians to the Moderns (blog)

 1. Arctic History / Victorian Visual Culture

 My website about Sir John Franklin's lost Arctic expedition of 1845 includes an on-line museum of images of Arctic exploration from the 1850's through the 1920's.
-You can also visit the website for my books, Arctic Spectacles: The Frozen North in Visual Culture, 1818-1870, (University of Washington Press, 2007), Finding Franklin: The Untold Story of a 165-year Search (McGill-Queen's University Press, 2016), or drop by my blog, Visions of the North, where I post current news and reviews on Arctic exploration in books, films, and other media.
+You can also visit the websites for my books, Arctic Spectacles: The Frozen North in Visual Culture, 1818-1870, (University of Washington Press, 2007), Finding Franklin: The Untold Story of a 165-year Search (McGill-Queen's University Press, 2016), May We Be Spared to Meet on Earth: Letters of the Lost Franklin Arctic Expedition (McGill-Queen's University Press, 2022) or drop by my blog, Visions of the North, where I post current news and reviews on Arctic exploration in books, films, and other media.